Make WordPress Faster Using W3 Total Cache and Cloudflare

 - Garbage collection interval: 3600 seconds

-Under the general section, you need to tick mark some additional option and make sure all of these following boxes are checked.
+Under the general section, you need to tick mark some additional options and make sure all of these following boxes are checked.

 - Last-Modified header: Checked